 10.3.4.3.
-Manufacturing technologies
+Manufacturing Technologies

-The sub-challenge 'Manufacturing' focuses on research and development in E&M to enable highly flexible, cost-competitive, 'green' manufacturing of semiconductor products within the European environment.
-The overarching goal is to develop fab management solutions that support flexible and competitive ECS manufacturing in Europe, as well as the world market.
+The sub-challenge 'Manufacturing' focuses on research and development in Equipment and Manufacturing to enable highly flexible, cost-competitive, 'green' manufacturing of semiconductor products within the European environment.
+The overarching objective is to develop fab management solutions that support flexible and competitive ECS manufacturing in Europe, as well as the world market.
+This goal is a translation to the IC-Fab of challenges of the ECS-SRA in chapter 3 "Energy" and chapter 4 "Digital Industry".

-For that, aspects of digitalisation including Industry4.0 need to be incorporated, with a focus on resilient and sustainable manufacturing, and the move from "APC-enabled" equipment to cyber-physical systems.
-The developed solutions should include innovations for resource saving, energy-efficiency improvement and sustainability, without any loss of productivity, cycle time, quality or yield performance, and at reduced production costs.
+Aspects of digitisation including Industry4.0 need to be incorporated, with a focus on flexible and sustainable manufacturing, and the move from "Advanced Process Control-enabled" equipment to cyber-physical systems.
+The developed solutions should include innovations for resource saving, energy-efficiency improvement and sustainability, without any loss of productivity, cycle time, quality or yield performance, and at competitive production costs.
 Furthermore, it will be key to adapt workflows to new, data-driven manufacturing principles adopting Artificial Intelligence, Big Data and deep learning methods.